 In the summer, bring along a picnic lunch and enjoy the lovely green grass under the shaded canopy of trees.
 Or grab some amazing street food to sample.
 Or relax on a bench with an ice cream and people watch to the sound of live music.

 In winter, go ice skating in the park and enjoy the Christmas lights.
-Kungsträdgården looks stunning when it snows, so don’t let the cold deter you from a stroll when the sun comes out!
+Kungsträdgården looks stunning when it snows, so don’t let the cold deter you from a stroll in winter when the sun is out!

 For inspired Asian fusion cuisine, visit Farang.
 Contemporary industrial chic decor and superb service complement the flavorful food.
 They offer set menus as well as the option to order à la carte.
 We did the latter, and loved everything we tried.